 Gayanne serves as music director at Atlanta's Congregation Bet Haverim (CBH), directing a unique program that is rich in innovation, collaboration, and ruach (spirit).
 She also consults with synagogues on how to integrate creative musical approaches into their spiritual practice.

 As a musician herself, Gayanne has performed in a variety of settings, ranging from the Atlanta Symphony Orchestra Chorus to improvisational singing with Rhiannon and Bobby McFerrin.
-Gayanne wrote and recorded several chants on CBH’s chant CD, and has just completed her first solo album, By The God Tree, which will be released later this year.
+Gayanne wrote and recorded several chants on CBH’s chant CD, and has just completed her first solo album, by the god tree, which is available to stream or download on Bandcamp, "http://gayannegeurin.bandcamp.com/album/by-the-god-tree"

 Gayanne holds a master's degree in religious studies from the University of Chicago Divinity School and a master's in clinical social work.
-Gayanne is trained in Jeanne Lovetri's Somatic Voicework methodology, and she was in the first fellowship cohort of Hadar’s Rising Song Institute founded by Joey Weisenberg.
+Gayanne is trained in Somatic Voicework ,The Lovetri Method, Rhiannon's improvisational singing mastery program, All the Way In, and she was in the first fellowship cohort of Hadar’s Rising Song Institute founded by Joey Weisenberg.